dustinober1/Ebook_AI-Powered_Instructional_Design/docs/chapters/05-advanced-ai.md

 - These are secure "bubbles" within your company’s cloud where you can safely upload proprietary training data without it being used to train the public models (Databricks, 2025).

+## 6. Synthetic Data & Stress-Testing

+One of the most powerful advanced uses of AI is the generation of **Synthetic Data**.
+*   **Stress-Testing Simulations**: Use an AI agent to play through a branching scenario 1,000 times, making different mistakes each time to ensure all paths lead to the correct learning outcomes and that no "dead ends" exist.
+*   **Privacy-Safe Practice**: If you are training learners on how to use a CRM or medical database, use AI to generate thousands of "fake" but realistic patient or customer records to populate your training environment without violating privacy laws (like GDPR or HIPAA).

+## 7. Measuring Quality: LLM-as-a-Judge

+As you scale AI content, you can no longer review every word manually.
+We now use **LLM-as-a-Judge** frameworks (like RAGAS) to automate the "Human Quality Gate" for initial drafts.
+*   **Faithfulness**: Does the answer only use facts from the RAG textbook?
+*   **Relevance**: Does the answer actually address the learner's specific question?
+*   **Answer Correctness**: Comparing the AI’s answer against a "Gold Standard" answer provided by an SME.

 ---